Porter County Memorial Opera Hall: Significance

 The idea of building a memorial hall was started by the Chaplain Brown Post of the Grand Army of the Republic.
 They held a public subscription drive to secure the funds.
 The county Commissioners provided a lot and additional funds.
-Once open in 1893, the G.A.R. held patriotic rallies, concerts, and lectures in the building, but were unable to cover the Post's debts and operating costs.
+Once open in 1893, the GAR held patriotic rallies, concerts, and lectures in the building, but were unable to cover the Post's debts and operating costs.
 In 1901 the County assumed the debts and control of the building.

 In 1901, the building was leased to Albert F. Heineman.
 He provided brought in entertains for the city, including minstrel troupes, traveling theatrical companies, political figures, and vaudeville.
 William Jennings Bryan is said to have given his "Cross of Gold and Crown of Thorns" speech here, two years before the Chicago nominating convention in 1896, and Theodore Roosevelt appeared in 1900, while campaigning William McKinley as the vice presidential nominee.

 Live performances were the mainstay at the Opera House until the 1920s.
 Then, movies began to compete with and soon replace live performances.
 Some films and performances by local groups shared the stage during the 1920s, 1930s and 1940s.
 The Opera House was vacant as much as it was in use.
 In the 1950s demolition was being considered.
 In 1957 the Community Theatre Guild was formed with the express purpose the renovation and preservation of the Opera House.

 The Guild arranged a lease from the County Commissioners, and began making repairs and creating a stage for local talent.
 Work peaked in 1967, when a $250,000 renovation project was undertaken.
 The Guild continues to operate at the nearby Chicago Street Theatre, located several blocks north of the Opera House, but vacated the Opera House in the mid-1990s when a multi-million dollar renovation and restoration was undertaken by the county.
-The building itself skillfully combines elements typical of the 1890s into a gracious composition most easily described as Queen Anne.
-The building has remained remarkably intact, providing an excellent example of this type of facility from the Victorian era.
+The building combines elements typical of the 1890s into a composition most easily described as Queen Anne.